haryati75/microservices-2-blog/readme.md

 * The blog application uses an event bus to communicate between the services.
 * The blog application also includes a moderation service that moderates the comments.
 * The blog application includes a frontend client that allows users to create posts and comments.
+* Services are wired to Kubernetes DNS names (e.g., `event-bus-srv`, `posts-clusterip-srv`), so a Kubernetes environment is the intended runtime for local development.

 The blog application uses the following technologies:
 1. NodeJS / Express